Dr Aileen Fyfe

 External Administrative Duties

-Aileen is currently co-chair of the RSE Young Academy of Scotland.
+Aileen was co-chair of the RSE Young Academy of Scotland (2012-13), and is currently coordinator of the St Andrews local group.

 She was Treasurer of the British Society for the History of Science from 2002-2007; and Chair of the Royal Irish Academy's subcommittee on the History of Science until 2010.